streamnative/pulsar-flink/README.md

 For Pulsar instance configured with Authentication, Pulsar Flink Connector could be set similarly with the regular Pulsar Client.

-For FlinkPulsarSource, FlinkPulsarRowSource, FlinkPulsarSink, and FlinkPulsarRowSink, they all come with a constructor that enables you to pass in `ClientConfigurationData` as one of the parameters.
+For FlinkPulsarSource and FlinkPulsarSink, they all come with a constructor that enables you to pass in `ClientConfigurationData` as one of the parameters.
 You should construct a `ClientConfigurationData` first and pass it to the correspond constructor.

 For example: